Thanks to support from Lotterywest, the Dinosaur Coast Management Group is proud to present Engaging with Dinosaurs and the Dinosaur Festival

 A Dinosaur Festival will kick things off.
 There’ll be information stalls, guided tours of the dinosaur display at the Museum, dinosaur puppet-making workshops for kids, as well as several exciting – and terrifying – encounters with dinosaurs at the Shinju Matsuri celebrations.

-Later in the year the focus moves to strengthening connections with schools in town, introducing dinosaur activities and excursions that extend the scientific understanding of the tracks across a range of age-groups and curricula.
+Later in the year the focus moves to strengthening connections with schools in town, introducing dinosaur activities and excursions (school excursions are currently unavailable) that extend the scientific understanding of the tracks across a range of age-groups and curricula.
 There’ll also be a number of school holiday immersion programs for interested children to learn more about the science of the dinosaur tracks.

 For our keen budding dinosaur enthusiasts, of all ages, there will be a free opportunity to walk with a Paleontologist and/or listen to a public presentation about the dinosaur tracks.